Abstract

 Code Review: g* = 0.55 (moderate R_0, high beta)

-Content Prod.: g* = 0.71 (moderate R_0, low beta)The results confirm the model's predictions.
+Content Prod.: g* = 0.71 (moderate R_0, low beta)The results are directionally consistent with the model.
 Effective throughput increased by 19% even though raw completion rate decreased by 8.7%.
 Net throughput — accounting for rework cost — increased by 33.9%.
-The 77.6% reduction in rework rate translates directly into cost savings: $3.50 per effective task, compounding to $127K annually across the four deployments.
+The important operational point is not the exact percentage but the sign of the trade: a system can process fewer raw tasks and still create more durable output.

 10. Implications for Governance Design

 The exponential decay model has three practical implications for MARIA OS gate design.
-First, every gate should be evaluated not by its escalation rate but by its impact on effective throughput.
+First, every gate should be evaluated not by its escalation rate but by its impact on effective or net throughput, depending on whether the organization explicitly prices rework effort.
 A gate that escalates 25% of decisions but reduces rework from 30% to 5% is creating value, not friction.
-Second, the optimal gate strength is domain-specific: it depends on baseline error rate, gate effectiveness, and overhead cost — all of which vary across decision types.
-Third, organizations should continuously measure R_0 and beta for each decision pipeline and recompute g* periodically, ideally using the dynamic adaptation rule described in our companion paper.
+Second, the optimal gate strength is domain-specific: it depends on baseline error rate, gate effectiveness, overhead cost, and sometimes rework cost — all of which vary across decision types.
+Third, organizations should continuously measure R_0, beta, and (where material) c_rework for each decision pipeline and recompute g* periodically, ideally using the dynamic adaptation rule described in our companion paper.

 Conclusion